 Printing presses can run anywhere from 4 to 7 process color inks, and mixing them to create the perfect holiday colors isn’t always easy… or possible.
 In these cases, printers rely on spot colors, which are premixed inks, each requiring its own plate on press.
-Brand colors like Coke® red or Starbucks green usually require spot inks to achieve color perfection.
+Brand colors like Coke Red usually require spot inks to achieve color perfection.

 A consistent and repeatable color managed workflow makes it much easier for manufacturers to produce mass quantities of colorful holiday cards and wrapping paper in time for the Black Friday rush.
-And increasingly, manufacturers are adopting an Extended Color Gamut approach (sometimes called Fixed Color Palette Printing) that uses CMYK plus Orange, Violet and Green or Blue to achieve the vast majority of special colors with process printing.
+Many manufacturers are adopting an Extended Color Gamut approach (also called Fixed Color Palette Printing) that uses CMYK plus Orange, Violet and Green or Blue to achieve the vast majority of special colors with process printing.

 Color is becoming increasingly important in plastics, and tolerances continue to tighten.
 From Star Wars™ action figures to Lego® bricks, the color has to be right or the toys won’t make it to the store shelves.
+Many brands are incorporating special effect colors into their products, further complicating the manufacturing process.
 Color measurement systems can help plastics manufacturers ensure that their colors remain in tolerance.

 Did you know most plastic toys start as synthetic pellets?
 When manufacturers get a shipment of pellets to create a plastic toy, they use a color measurement device called a spectrophotometer to ensure that the pellets they receive are the correct color.
 Then they melt and mold them into the final product.
 This heating process can change the color, so spectrophotometers are used at many points during production to ensure that color remains within tolerance from incoming materials to retail shelves.